WHEN YOU RETURN

 3. Seek Out Resources

-Reverse culture shock is a very real experience that students have upon returning from their study abroad experience.
+Reverse culture shock is a very real experience that students have upon returning from their education abroad experience.
 If you are feeling depressed, alone or just not yourself, we encourage you to talk to someone.

 Counseling & Testing Center